Agricultural employment and wages

 LMEA has produced agricultural workforce reports since 1999.
 These reports provide information on agricultural employment, wage rates and H-2A prevailing wages and employment practices.
 The 2017 Agriculture Workforce Report is now available.

 Agricultural peak employment wage and practice survey

-Historically, LMPA has conducted an agricultural peak employment wage and practice survey every two years.
+Historically, LMEA has conducted an agricultural peak employment wage and practice survey every two years.
 The survey, previously referred to as the fruit growers wage survey, focused on apple thinning and the apple, cherry and pear harvests.

 The U.S. Department of Labor (DOL) uses the survey results to establish wage rates and employment standards required in agricultural employment contracts, including H-2A guest worker contracts.
 DOL posts prevailing wage rates for Washington state in their Agricultural Online Wage Library.

 - 2017 Agricultural Workforce Report NEW

 - 2016 Agriculture Highlights Flyer

 - Agricultural workforce report 2013

 - 2013 apple thinning survey form